The Core Build

 About:

-The foundation of our modular approach to van building is our Interior Horizontal Mounting System.
+The foundation of our modular approach to van building is our Smooth Rail Mounting System.
 This provides a permanently accessible, strong and secure mounting point most van build components and accessories.
 Components installed to our mounting system can be installed, temporarily removed, or re-positioned without the need to remove paneling or drill additional holes in the ribbing or pillars of your van.
 The smooth slide action of our system allows for precise positioning of components, whether to flush mount two or more cabinets, or a precise gapping between them.
 Most components can be removed or replaced in minutes with simple tools.

 Standard Package: